 - New research suggests that eating oatmeal may reduce the risk for type 2 diabetes.
 In fact, the American Diabetes Association already recommends that people with diabetes eat grains like oats.
 The soluble fiber in these foods help to control blood glucose levels.

-This granola recipe is household favorite!
+This granola recipe is a household favorite!
 It’s simple, easy, and versatile.
 My husband and I like it plain and simple but you can add ingredients to it if you want (raisins, almonds, etc.).
 We add it to our cereal, yogurt and other breakfast foods.
 I also find it satisfactory for that 3 p.m. snack craving I get every day.
 I always double the batch when making it – this stuff goes fast in our house!
-I think this would also be a great food to give a new mom.

 - 3 cups of oats (old fashioned- not quick oats)

 - ½ cup whole wheat flour

 - ½ cup PURE maple syrup

 - ⅓ cup oil (preferably canola)